 Student Committee Members are expected to meet the following criteria:

-- Be a full or part-time student enrolled at George Mason University (any campus);
+- Be a full or part-time undergraduate or graduate student enrolled at George Mason University (any campus);

 - Be willing and able to commit up to 2 hours a week (on average – some weeks there will be no time requirements, and other weeks may require 4-5 hours based on the time of year) of administrative work and meeting attendance;